-Teachers activist Fatemeh Bahmani receives one-year jail sentence and fine
+Teachers activist Fatemeh Bahmani sentenced and fined

-Teachers activist Fatemeh Bahmani and her husband, Mohammad Kurd, are each sentenced to one-year imprisonment and payment of a fine of 2 million Tomans.
+Teachers activist Fatemeh Bahmani and her husband, Mohammad Kurd, are each sentenced to one-year imprisonment and payment of a fine of 2 million tomans.
 Fatemeh is a mother and her child is being kept by relatives since she has been arrested.

 The decree was issued by the first branch of the public court in Zalian on the alleged charge of “disseminating falsifications to disrupt public order by publishing untruthful themes on the internet.”

 Teachers activist Fatemeh Bahmani and her husband were arrested by security forces in Arak on November 11, 2018, during Iranian teachers’ nationwide strike.
 On that day, as the Coordinating Council of Iranian Educators’ Guild Organization announced, 12 teachers were arrested and 30 teachers activists were summoned and interrogated.

 The strike was to protest suppression and imprisonment of teachers, their dire living conditions, high inflation and diminution of their purchasing power.